Government of Dallas

 The government in Dallas, Texas is primarily vested in the Dallas City Council, Mayor, and City Manager.
 There is also the Dallas Police Department, Dallas Fire-Rescue, and the Dallas municipal courts.
 In the 2006–2007 fiscal year, the city's total budget was $2.3 billion.

 Organization

 City Council, Mayor and City Manager

-The city uses a council-manager government with Eric Johnson serving as mayor, T.C.
-Broadnax serving as city manager, and 14 council members serving as representatives to the 14 council districts in the city.
+The city uses a council-manager government with Eric Johnson serving as mayor, Kimberly Tolbert as city manager, and 14 council members serving as representatives to the 14 council districts in the city.
 This organizational structure was recently contested by some in favor of a strong-mayor city charter only to be rejected by Dallas voters.

 Police Department

 Policing in Dallas is provided predominantly by the Dallas Police Department, which has around 3,100 officers.
 The Dallas chief of police is Edgardo "Eddie" Garcia (effective February 3, 2021).
 The Police Headquarters are located in the Cedars neighborhood of South Dallas.